 For more information on the results of this study, visit http://www.empathica.com/consumer-insights/wave-1-2012-key-trends/

-InMoment™ is a cloud-based customer experience (CX) optimization platform that gives companies the ability to listen to and engage with their customers to improve business results through better experiences.
-Through its Experience Hub™, InMoment provides Voice of Customer (VoC), Social Reviews & Advocacy, and Employee Engagement technology, as well as strategic guidance and tactical instruction, support, and services, to 350 brands across 25 industries in 128 countries.
-The company is the leading VoC vendor for the food services, retail, and contact center industries, with deep domain expertise in B2B, healthcare, hospitality, and numerous others.
+InMoment™ is a cloud-based customer experience (CX) optimization platform that helps brands leverage customer stories to inform better business decisions and create more meaningful relationships with their customers.
+Through its Experience Hub™, InMoment provides Voice of Customer (VoC), Social Reviews & Advocacy and Employee Engagement solutions, as well as strategic guidance, support and services to more than 350 brands in 95 countries.
+The company is the leading VoC vendor for the food services, retail and contact center industries, with expertise in B2B, financial services, lodging and numerous others.